CALL FOR APPLICATIONS FOR THE SPRING 2022 YSEALI ACADEMIC FELLOWSHIP

 - Between the ages of 18 and 25 at the time of application;

-- A citizen or resident of the Philippines;
+- A citizen and resident of the Philippines;

-- A full-time undergraduate student from college, university, or other institutions of higher learning or have graduated in the past four years;
+- A full-time undergraduate college student or have graduated in the past four years; and

-- Demonstrate strong leadership qualities and potential in their university, place of work, and/or community;
+- Demonstrate strong leadership qualities and potential in their university, place of work, or community;

 - Demonstrate a commitment or interest in community service, volunteerism, or mentorship;